elusivecodes/fQuery/README.md

 **Serialize**

-Returns a serialized string containing names and values of all form elements.
+Returns a serialized string containing names and values of all form nodes.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *ShadowRoot*, *HTMLCollection* or an array of nodes.

 ```javascript
 const serialize = dom.serialize(nodes);